Ice, Ice Baby

 Don’t Let Safety Slip Your Mind

 These tips may seem basic, but they can save a life.
 Falls are the most common cause of traumatic brain injuries.
-Because walking is so autonomic (occurs unconsciously, like blinking), we often are more vulnerable to overlooking all the dangers along the way.
+Because walking is so autonomic (occurs unconsciously, like blinking), we are often more vulnerable to overlooking all the dangers along the way.
 We can practice these tips all year round to ensure safer and happier days.

 Want to learn more?
 Speak to one of our mobility experts today!
 Call 888-637-8155 or request a callback.